Characters found in BanG Dream!.

 - Hypocritical Humor: When PoPiPa decide to stay at her house for a night, she introduces them to her rabbits, and her mom, who displays a hint of Taes own weirdness in her mannerisms.
 When Taes mother leaves the group to their business, Tae comments that her mom is a bit of an airhead.Arisa: Look whos talking!

 - Loner-Turned-Friend: Tae just isnt that much of a people person to begin with.
 She only manages to befriend Kasumi (and Kasumis group by extension) by their shared interest in guitar.
+She was also friends with LAYER in the past for similar reasons.

 - The Gadfly: It can be sort of hard to tell if she's being genuinely spacey or just messing with Arisa and Rimi, but in more than one in-game talk, she seems to have a habit of saying something outrageous to see their flustered reactions.